rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 ![Wednesday's Child](https://lh5.googleusercontent.com/5TfmTff7yoMFx9znjeZ2Ejrbd9LyQED_XWoAi0fZulZWthevaSWiwum4WAYrUPNPP_BPfdd6wBXC9EFkvPzcRokcPvtuyKLLIBm7xY-H9GPH5Ydp7pkSN35J1zkV0xGkoJtcctyN "Wednesday's Child")

-\-
+\-\
+\
 Our conversation moves on to the other things she loves.
 She begins quoting games, like the recently-released action RPG “Hades”, and the classic god simulator “The Sims” – particularly its 4th edition and all its expansion packs (“Typical EA behavior,” she snarks).
 She also states that she’d love to play games like Fallout, but gets motion sickness from shooters, barring her the experience of embracing the game’s wastelands.

 Bringing up things she wished she did more, she brings up her interest in painting.
-“I’ve only painted 3 times in my life, but something draws me to it, she explains.
-I can’t stand being bad at stuff – maybe it’s because I'm so bad at it that there’s a need for me to improve, I guess.
+“I’ve only painted 3 times in my life, but something draws me to it," she explains.
+"I can’t stand being bad at stuff – maybe it’s because I'm so bad at it that there’s a need for me to improve, I guess."

 When she was 18, Elliott gave up playing the keyboards because of the same attitude.
 Having been someone who played classical piano since she was 9, her unrequited commitment towards the neo-soul style of keys a la [Robert Glasper](https://open.spotify.com/artist/5cM1PvItlR21WUyBnsdMcn?si=zISIfu7hQN-KdW4xnaFelQ) forced her to stop.
-“I just couldn’t.
-My efforts weren’t paying off.
-Instead, I kept failing – so I said, ‘fuck this’.

-Incidentally, it was giving up the piano that led Elliott to pick up the bass.
+But incidentally, it was giving up the piano that led Elliott to pick up the bass.

 “I thought, why not try the bass instead?
 It's four strings – it can’t possibly be that hard.”
-Finding its vibrations and low frequencies a comforting presence, she quickly found an affinity for the bass’ physicality.
-She mentions that even though playing the piano does give out some resonance when the hammer strikes the key, it just isn’t the same.
+Finding its vibrations and low frequencies a comforting presence, she quickly found an affinity for the bass’ physicality – mentioning that even though playing the piano does give out some resonance when the hammer strikes the key, it just isn’t the same.

 Yet ironically, despite her love for the bass, Elliott never starts writing with it.
 “Never,” she emphasises.
 “I always feel like if I start there, it would be more difficult to lay chords on top of it.
 So if my strength is in coming up with basslines, I’d rather come up with the chords I want first.
 Then, I can lay a bassline over that since I'd be able to do that comfortably regardless.